Task: …Make a small structure that makes a big point…

 seasteading 3 phase plan, seastead size, small beginnings, transition capacity, potential, in a early phase seasteading is marine business, make a small build that makes a big point, avoid large scale pointless experiments, phase 1 is the most critical phase, investor proposal list,

-No investor is interested in financing what is here already – they want to finance things that are new and can be big in a near future (disruptive startup investing).
+No investor is interested in financing what is here already (and heavly competed with low margins) – they want to finance things that are new and can be big in a near future (disruptive startup investing).
 Equally no investor is interested in putting a lot of upfront money into something that might (or might not) bring a return on investment in a couple of decades.

 What we aim at in phase 1 is the following conversation with an investor ….